thephpleague/commonmark/README.md

 ## Versioning

 [SemVer](http://semver.org/) will be followed closely.
-0.x versions will introduce breaking changes, so be careful which version constraints you use.  **It's highly recommended that you use [Composer's caret operator](https://getcomposer.org/doc/articles/versions.md#caret) to ensure compatiblity**; for example: `^0.12`.
+0.x.0 versions will introduce breaking changes, so be careful which version constraints you use. **It's highly recommended that you use [Composer's caret operator](https://getcomposer.org/doc/articles/versions.md#caret) to ensure compatibility**; for example: `^0.12`.
 This is equivalent to `>=0.12.0 <0.13.0`.

 If you're only using the `CommonMarkConverter` class to convert Markdown (no other class references, custom parsers, etc.), then it should be safe to use a broader constraint like `~0.12`, `>0.12`, etc.  I personally promise to never break this specific class in any future 0.x release.

 ## Stability

 While this package does work well, the underlying code should not be considered "stable" yet.
-The original spec and JS parser may undergo changes in the near future, which will result in corresponding changes to this code.
+The original spec and JS parser may undergo changes in the near future which will result in corresponding changes to this code.
 Any methods tagged with `@api` are not expected to change, but other methods/classes might.

 Major release 1.0.0 will be reserved for when both CommonMark and this project are considered stable (see [outstanding CommonMark spec issues](http://talk.commonmark.org/t/issues-to-resolve-before-1-0-release/1287)).
-0.x.x will be used until that happens.
+0.x.y will be used until that happens.

 ## Contributing